Kuhl Spire Roll-Up - Women's Review

 We weren't surprised to see that the Roll-Up absorbs water like a sponge.
-They were one of the worst performers in our lineup when it comes to weather resistance, along with most of the hiking tights we tested.
-We would not recommend these for areas prone to wet weather.
+They were one of the worst performers in our lineup when it comes to weather resistance, in line with most of the hiking tights we tested.
+We do not recommend these for areas prone to wet weather.
 However, they do a decent job of keeping slight breezes out and are perfectly suitable for drier climates.

 We enjoy the simple, no fuss roll-up option on these namesake pants.
 The snap closure on the front feels robust and secure.
-We also appreciate the drawstring; if the pants lose their shape, you don't need a belt (although belt loops are incorporated into the pants).
+We also appreciate the drawstring at their waist.
+If the pants lose their shape, you don't need a belt (although the pants do have belt loops).

 The Spire Roll-Ups also have some of our favorite pockets.
 Two zippered pockets on each side allow you to easily carry a phone, although the main body of the pocket is on the rear side of your leg.
-This doesn't bother us but it does take a second to get used to.
+This doesn't bother us, but it does take a second to get used to.
 Even the hand pockets are zippered, which gives you confidence that things won't fall out while you're moving.
-All pockets on these pants provide ample room and solid function.
+All pockets on these pants provide ample room and dependable function.

 The Spire Roll-Up fits a specific purpose for a particular hiker.
 If you're interested in casual hikes, but want to be able to hit the town afterward or wear them for travel, then these are certainly worth a look.

 — Meg Atteberry